 Body Centered Psychotherapy is a collaborative process where clients are supported to get to know themselves in a new way.
-This may mean getting support for navigating a difficult relationship, a transition or a desire to feel more alive, and connected to oneself and others.
+This may mean getting support for navigating a difficult relationship, a transition, or a desire to feel more alive, and connected to oneself and others.
 We can access greater power when we invite the mind and body to begin to work together.
-It’s easy to feel overpowered and distracted by the contents of our mind leading to stress, anxiety, depression, and even dis-ease in the body.
+It’s easy to feel overwhelmed and distracted by the contents of our mind leading to stress, anxiety, depression, and even dis-ease in the body.
 By tapping into one’s sensory experience proceeding any thought or behavior, individuals reclaim locked up energy and a grounded sense of choice, from which to engage with life.
 This comes with more ownership of experience, a sense of clarity of one’s desires, and more energy to act in the world.
 I work from Buddhist approaches of gentleness and compassion, Gestalt training, energy awareness and an orientation toward the Transpersonal.
 This form of therapy is immediately effective, leading to a more sustainable experience of self awareness, self love and joy.
-Feel free to check out the TESTIMONIALS page to hear what people have said or come in for an intake session to experience it yourself.
+Feel free to check out the TESTIMONIALS page to hear what people have said or come in for a session to experience it yourself.

 Meditation Teaching and Mentoring